389ds/389ds.github.io/docs/389ds/administration/adminserver.md

     configure --with-modnss-lib=/usr/local/apache2/modules/libmodnss.so --with-modnss-bin=/usr/local/apache2/sbin/nss_pcache

+-   On Fedora, **configure** can have issues with mozldap, that that case use

+        configure  --with-ldapsdk-inc=/usr/include/mozldap --with-ldapsdk-lib=/usr/lib64/mozldap

 There are 3 configure options that control where the files go during the install phase:

     --with-fhs  - this tells configure to use the standard FHS layout - see [FHS_Packaging](../development/fhs-packaging.html) for details